Skip to main content

 Schedule an Inspection

-Over the past 3 decades, our family at RoofCrafters has helped thousands of homeowners choose the right metal roof.
-We'd love to use our experience to help you pick and get the perfect metal roof for your house.
-You can click the button above to schedule your inspection.
+Look, over the past 3 decades, our family at RoofCrafters has helped thousands of homeowners choose the right metal roof.
+We'd love to use our experience to help you pick and get the perfect metal roof for your home.
+Click the button above to schedule your inspection.

-We've also put together a hiring checklist for your convenience that'll help you when interviewing potential metal roof contractors in your area.
-The checklist also has some frequently asked questions along with the right answers so you'll know what to expect when meeting metal roofing contractors.
+We've also put together a hiring checklist for your convenience it will help you when interviewing potential metal roof contractors in your area.
+The checklist has some frequently asked questions along with the right answers.
+So you'll know what to expect when meeting metal roofing contractors.

 New call-to-action